Learn More About UX Design Classes in Philadelphia

 Web design involves designing and maintaining websites by using front-end coding (HTML and CSS) combined with visual design tools.
 UX Designers can use skills in web design for handling the user experience and user interface, which are compatible responsibilities that include web architecture, information architecture, and web development.

-The purpose of web design is for creating and developing visually appealing websites that make it easy for users to access information or perform tasks such as shopping, paying bills, or applying for jobs.
-Skills in web design have to evolve along with advances in technology along with trends that may emerge, which means that Web Designers need to possess a high level of creativity, technical skills, and experience for designing and developing websites that fit the specifications dictated by an organization or client.
+The purpose of web design is to create and develop visually appealing websites that make it easy for users to access information or perform tasks such as shopping, paying bills, or applying for jobs.
+Skills in web design have to evolve along with advances in technology, along with trends that may emerge, which means that Web Designers need to possess a high level of creativity, technical skills, and experience for designing and developing websites that fit the specifications dictated by an organization or client.

 HTML and CSS

-A career for working in web design requires knowledge in front-end web development, which includes skills for coding with HTML and CSS.
+A career in web design requires knowledge in front-end web development, which includes skills for coding with HTML and CSS.
 The front-end of websites is what users see on web browsers, which are built using HTML and CSS.
 Working in web design requires being able to create websites and apps from scratch.
-The front-end of websites and apps focus on how users navigate, and HTML and CSS facilitate responsive web design to ensure that content automatically adjusts to displays on different screen sizes with a variety of devices.
+The front-end of websites and apps focuses on how users navigate, and HTML and CSS facilitate responsive web design to ensure that content automatically adjusts to display on different screen sizes with a variety of devices.

 JavaScript